-Dishrag Mnemonic is part of Roman Susan's Community-Hosted Art Collections.
-Chicago residents are able to sign up and host artwork from this collection for a period of six months, for free.

 Dishrag Mnemonic is a tool for remembering what connects you and your home to people in confinement in Cook County Jail.
+It is part of Roman Susan's Community-Hosted Art Collections: Chicago residents can sign up and host artwork from this collection for a period of six months, for free.

-Cook County Jail is the largest single site jail in the country, located by the Chicago Sanitary & Ship Canal in the neighborhood of Little Village.
-The rock in this piece, found on the shore of the canal near the jail, is the only consistent object to be installed from home-to-home throughout the community hosting of this artwork.
-The dishrag and sculpted fabric will all be specific to each home.
+Cook County Jail is the largest single site jail in the country, located by the Chicago Sanitary & Ship Canal in the Little Village neighborhood.
+The rock, found on the shore of the canal near the jail, is the only consistent object installed from home-to-home throughout the community hosting of this artwork.
+The dishrag and sculpted fabric are specific to each home.